 Doctrine of Discovery

-The doctrine of discovery emanates from a series of Papal Bulls (formal charters from the Pope) and extensions, originating in the 1400s and used as legal and moral justification for colonial powers to take away lands from sovereign Indigenous nations during the European “Age of Discovery”.
-Under these Papal Bulls, Christian explorers claimed lands they “discovered” for their Christian monarchs who could exploit those lands, regardless of the original occupiers.
+The doctrine of discovery comes in particular from a series of Papal Bulls (formal charters from the Pope) and extensions, originating in the 1400s.
+These were used as legal and moral justification for colonial powers to take away lands from sovereign Indigenous nations during the European “Age of Discovery.”
+Christian explorers claimed lands that they “discovered” for their Christian monarchs, who could exploit those lands, regardless of the original inhabitants.

-Many faith-based groups are examining discovery and repudiating.
+Many faith-based groups are examining discovery and repudiating it.
 The World Council of Churches has done so.
 The Truth and Reconciliation Commission (TRC) has called on all faith bodies to repudiate the concepts used to justify European sovereignty over Indigenous lands and peoples.

-When Friends met at Canadian Yearly Meeting in 2013, we were in deep and immediate unity that the doctrine of discovery must be repudiated by Quakers as a religious community as well as by the Government of Canada.
+When this issue came to the national gathering of Canadian Friends in 2013, we were in deep and immediate unity that the doctrine of discovery must be repudiated by Quakers as a religious community, as well as by the government of Canada.